protocolbuffers/protocolbuffers.github.io/content/getting-started/cpptutorial.md

 here you want to specify that a phone number can be one of the following phone
 types: `MOBILE`, `HOME`, or `WORK`.

-The " = 1", " = 2" markers on each element identify the unique "tag" that field
+The " = 1", " = 2" markers on each element identify the unique field number that
-uses in the binary encoding.
-Tag numbers 1-15 require one less byte to encode than higher numbers, so as an optimization you can decide to use those tags for the commonly used or repeated elements, leaving tags 16 and higher for less-commonly used optional elements.
-Each element in a repeated field requires re-encoding the tag number, so repeated fields are particularly good candidates for this optimization.
+field uses in the binary encoding.
+Field numbers 1-15 require one less byte to encode than higher numbers, so as an optimization you can decide to use those numbers for the commonly used or repeated elements, leaving field numbers 16 and higher for less-commonly used optional elements.
+Each element in a repeated field requires re-encoding the field number, so repeated fields are particularly good candidates for this optimization.

 Each field must be annotated with one of the following modifiers: